Instructions and Advices for Authors

 Research Papers, Editorials, Research Notes, Short Communications.

-are defined as introductory papers of special numbers.
+Editorials are defined as introductory papers of special numbers.

-basic theoretical anchoring and the overview of the number papers.
+They usually contain an introduction a number topic, basic theoretical anchoring and an overview of the number papers.

 Research notes